 Are you looking for a healthcare provider that will take the time to understand and get to the bottom of WHY you’re not feeling your best?
-Do you want someone on your team that will help you be your healthiest, using safe and effective natural therapies?
+Do you want someone on your team that will help you be your healthiest, using a natural approach that aims to address the root cause(s) of why you don't feel your best?
 A naturopathic doctor is probably what you’re looking for.
 However, even among naturopathic doctors, there are a variety of approaches, special interests, and personalities which make us unique.
 Here are a few things to look for so that you can find the perfect fit for YOU.

 1. Licensing and Additional Training

 All naturopathic doctors in Ontario should be registered under the College of Naturopaths of Ontario (CONO) (www.collegeofnaturopaths.on.ca).
 If you find your naturopath here, it means that they have a good, solid naturopathic medical training (university-level premedical requisites, 4 years of naturopathic medical training at an accredited school, and North American and Ontario board exams afterwards).
 Additionally, as of July 1st, 2015, naturopathic doctors who write and pass a prescribing exam can prescribe certain substances, including high dose vitamins, bio-identical hormones, and desiccated thyroid hormone.
 As this is fairly new legislation, many naturopathic doctors are still in the process of getting the certification needed in order to prescribe.
 If you’re a cancer patient, then you probably want to find someone with additional IV therapy training.
 You can find all this information on the CONO website, under the Naturopathic Doctor Register.